An Adaptive Locally Connected Neuron Model: Focusing Neuron: Acknowledgments

 \section{Acknowledgments}

-This work was supported by Isik University BAP-16A202 grant; and NVIDIA Academic Hardware grant with a Tesla K40 GPU unit.

-Thanks to Mr.\ İlker Çam for his contributions in the early development of the model and the code.
+Thanks to Mr.\ İlker Çam for his contributions in the early development of the model.
 Thanks to Dr.\ Murat S. Ayhan and Dr.\ Olcay T. Yıldız for discussions on the model.
-Thanks to Dr.\ Mehmet Önal and Dr.\ Deniz Karlı for their comments on the weight initialization.
+Thanks to Dr.\ Mehmet Önal, Dr.\ Deniz Karlı for their comments on the weight initialization.
+Thanks to Dr.\ Emine Ekin and Dr.\ Robert J. Gray for reading and correcting the manuscript.